 Iceland might be one of Europe’s biggest island, but it is still small compared to other European countries.
 Do not expect broad and massive highways where you can drive up to 120km per hour.
 The island’s terrain and its mountainous areas make it very hard to have such type of road.
 We can then say there are three main types of roads in Iceland:

 The Ring Road: The nation’s main road.
 It goes around the island and connects most villages and cities.
 It is 1.339 km long.
-Most touristic landmarks are close by this road, so most travelers create their itinerary based on road number 1 or Ring Road.
-It is mostly paved, but there are a few sections that are a gravel road.
+Most touristic landmarks are close to this road, so most travelers create their itinerary based on road number 1 or Ring Road.
+It is mostly paved, but there are a few sections that are gravel roads.

 Secondary roads: Those roads that are not the Ring Road nor F-Roads.
 These are mostly paved and easy to drive on too.

 So now that we have the basic sketch of what roads are like, let’s see what the speed limits in Iceland are:

 - 50km/h in urban areas, 80km/h on not paved, gravel roads in rural areas, and 90 km/h on paved rural roads.

 - In residential areas, the limit is not 50 km but 30km per hour.

 These are the maximum legal limits, but it does not mean that it is always the right speed.
 The right speed is the one that allows you to have control of the vehicle under certain circumstances.
 It is adapted to the road and weather conditions.
 If you are driving on gravel roads in rural areas, slow down.
 Having a rock flying off into your windshield and leaving a crack or chip is not a desirable situation.

 The cost of repair will be charged to your credit card once you return the vehicle to the rental agency.
 Cars in Iceland may also encounter a flock of sheep on roads in rural areas, this is very common, so driving at an adequate speed may save the day.
 And a sheep, of course.